Are Hay Nets and Hay Bags Safe for Horses? A Complete Guide for Australian Owners

 Are hay nets safe for shod horses?

-Yes, if hung at chest height and checked regularly.
-Avoid ground-level nets for shod horses to prevent shoe entrapment.
+Yes, if hung at chest height and checked daily.
+Avoid ground-level nets for shod horses to prevent hoof entrapment.

 What mesh size is best?